Data for safer roads: 3 takeaways from Arity’s panel at ITS America 2023

 The next step: Accelerating Vision Zero

-Again, it’s evident we’ve been missing something very important in our cities’ safety strategies.
+It’s evident we’ve been missing something very important in our cities’ safety strategies.
 However, with the right data sources and data fusion, agencies can gain actionable insights that save thousands of lives.

 Ready to learn more?
 Contact us to discuss how broad-scale data can better support your city’s safety initiatives today.